content-sequence-paper/contentsequence/README.md

 The package is modality-independent and uses [PyMC](https://www.pymc.io/) for Bayesian inference and [ArviZ](https://python.arviz.org/) for diagnostics and model comparison.

+A full tutorial and API documentation is available at [https://content-sequence-paper.github.io/contentsequence/](https://content-sequence-paper.github.io/contentsequence/)

 ## Installation
 1. Set up `python` (minimum python 3.11).
 We recommend using an environment manager such as `conda` or `uv`.
 2. Download or clone this repository: